Addy0606/sentimentanalyser/README.md

 Open the URL displayed in the terminal (usually http://localhost:8501)

+Add stocks/keywords as desired.

-Click "🔄 Fetch Latest Data" to fetch, analyze, and display data
+Click "🔄 Fetch Latest Data" to fetch, analyze, and display data.

 📁 Project Structure
 sentimentanalyser/